 The consolidated financial statements include an investment in NDC LP, a government business enterprise, as described in Note 4 to the consolidated financial statements.
 Canadian public sector accounting standards require government business enterprises to follow International Financial Reporting Standards which require certain equity investments held by NDC LP to be recorded at fair value.
 NDC LP has applied Canadian accounting standards for private enterprises and has recorded its equity investments at cost.
-We have been unable to obtain fair value measurements for NDC LP's equity investments and accordingly were not able to determine whether any adjustments might be necessary to financial assets and accumulated surplus as at March 31, 2020, and income from investments in government business enterprises and partnerships and annual surplus for the year ended March 31, 2020.
+We have been unable to obtain fair value measurements for NDC LP's equity investments and accordingly were not able to determine whether any adjustments might be necessary to financial assets and accumulated surplus as at March 31, 2021 and March 31, 2020, and income from investments in government business enterprises and partnerships and annual surplus for the years ended March 31, 2021 and March 31, 2020.